The Excel Merge Cells Shortcut helps you combine and center the content of the selected cells and creates a new, larger cell using a single cell.

-Sometimes you need to modify your table and revoke the merge cells shortcut.
+Sometimes, you must modify your table and revoke the merge cells shortcut.

-Tip: After revoking the merge command, Excel keeps the cell background formatting.
+Tip: Excel keeps the cell background formatting after revoking the merge command.
 So, in the example, the example green background remains.

 Good to know: the merge command only keeps the upper-left value and discards other text in the selected range.
 To avoid errors, Excel warns you before this happens.
 You’ll face a popup window when you approve the command.

-Everybody knows that the most used merge-related function is the merge and center operation.
+Everybody knows that the merge and center operation is the most used merge-related function.
 The following guide will show you how to record a small macro and create an even shorter shortcut.

 Create a custom Merge Cells Shortcut using VBA